-What has changed is that candidates and examiners choose their preferred exam location, subject to certain technical and logistical requirements.
-In addition, there is slightly more time between exam sessions to allow for connectivity interruptions.
-IMPORTANT NOTE: This guide and the resources provided are confidential and meant only for ABR Medical Physics Oral Examiners.
+What has changed is that candidates and examiners may choose their preferred exam location, subject to certain technical and logistical requirements.
+In addition, there will be slightly more time between exam sessions to allow for connectivity interruptions.
+IMPORTANT NOTE: This guide and the resources provided are confidential and meant only for ABR Radiation Oncology Oral Examiners.
 Please do not share or discuss with anyone else.